-Eating fresh green apples or citrus fruits (oranges, lemons, tangerines etc) are helpful in purging any lingering metallic taste.
+Eating fresh green apples or citrus fruits (oranges, lemons, tangerines, etc) is helpful in purging any lingering metallic taste.

 4. Try Ginger Tea.

-Ginger improves saliva flow, aids digestion and also gets rid of any uncomfortable taste (including that metallic tastse) during pregnancy.
+Ginger improves saliva flow, aids digestion, and also gets rid of any uncomfortable taste (including that metallic taste) during pregnancy.